pcm32/metabolomics-workflows-course/README.md

 Login to your assigned instance.

+### 2.1 Add data to your Galaxy instance

-Follow [this instructions](add-data-fluxomics.md) for adding data to your account on the instance.
+Follow [these instructions](add-data-fluxomics.md) for adding data to your account on the instance.

+### 2.2 Run tools individually

-Follow [this instructions](run-individual-tools.md) for running individual tools with the data.
+Follow [these instructions](run-individual-tools.md) for running individual tools with the data.

+### 2.3 Building a fluxomics workflow

-Follow [this instructions](build-fluxomics-workflow.md) for workflow building inside the instance.
+Follow [these instructions](build-fluxomics-workflow.md) for workflow building inside the instance.

+### 2.4 Running an existing fluxomics workflow

-Follow [this instructions](run-existing-workflow.md) for running the analysis with an existing workflow.
+Follow [these instructions](https://portal.phenomenal-h2020.eu/help/fluxomics-workflow) for running the analysis with an existing workflow.